 University Calendar

 The University Calendar will host all updated campus events: http://mvnu.edu/events.
 Student events and activities should be coordinated through the Student Government Association.
-A calendar of all SGA events is maintained at https://www.mvnusga.com/
+A calendar of all SGA events is maintained at life.mvnu.edu

 Lakeholm Viewer